oferwald/transposh/readme.txt

 5. Widget style selection box, with three basic appearances, flags below (in Hebrew), language selection on the top right and language list on the bottom right.

 == Upgrade Notice ==
+= 0.4.3 =
+Minor bug fixes, more compatability
 = 0.4.2 =
 This version provides Haitian support, auto translate with bing support = 0.4.0 =